The work senior engineers

 The artifacts of real engineering.

-Every lab gives you the same things a senior engineer uses on a tough day: stack traces, dashboards, logs, code.
+Every lab gives you the same things a senior engineer uses on a tough day: flamegraphs, metrics, logs, code.
 Not a textarea.

 Flamegraphs that point at the slow path.